NexMirror/Kallithea/docs/installation.rst

 Installation on Unix/Linux
 ==========================

-Here are more details about 3 ways to install Kallithea:
+The following describes three different ways of installing Kallithea:

-- :ref:`installation-source`: The simplest way to keep the installation uptodate and keep track of local customizations is to run directly from source in a Kallithea repository clone and use virtualenv.
+- :ref:`installation-source`: The simplest way to keep the installation up-to-date and track any local customizations is to run directly from source in a Kallithea repository clone, preferably inside a virtualenv virtual Python environment.

 - :ref:`installation-virtualenv`: If you prefer to only use released versions of Kallithea, the recommended method is to install Kallithea in a virtual